jerrychir/lombok-rs/README.md

 Source code usage examples you can see [in tests](./tests/tests.rs).

+## Thanks

+Thanks to [sokomishalov](https://github.com/sokomishalov/lombok-rs) for the idea and inspiration.

 ## License

 Licensed under either of [Apache License, Version 2.0](LICENSE-APACHE.md) or [MIT license](LICENSE-MIT.md) at your